eliotjordan/aws-playground/docs/test_data/README.md

 Build bags for a list of resources and compress them with tar gzip.

 1. Copy `identifiers.json` to `/opt/figgy/current` on a Figgy server.
-2. Start the Figgy rails console
+2. Start the Figgy rails console.
+Be sure pass the FIGGY_BAG_PATH environment variable to keep the small temp directory from overflowing.
+We recommend using a directory on the mounted Isilon.
 3. Paste the following method:

   ```